frenesim/schema_to_scaffold/README.md

 ## Collaborate

-	If you want to collaborate send me an email please.
+	If you want to collaborate, please send me an email, or just create an issue or pull request.